 The N.C.
-Maritime Museum, located at 315 Front St. in downtown Beaufort, and the Harvey W. Smith Watercraft Center, located across the street from the museum, are open year-round on the same schedule.
+Maritime Museum, located at 315 Front St. in downtown Beaufort, is open year-round on the following schedule:

 Monday – Saturday: 10 a.m. to 5 p.m.